‘Darth Vader’ masks developed in Ireland can help meat-plant workers

 The sealed mask, similar to a scuba-diving mask, has been developed by the Irish Manufacturing Research Centre (IMR) – an industrial research centre in Mullingar – along with researchers at Cork’s Tyndall Institute and business consultant Dave Manning, who has now set up a company to sell the masks.

-The masks, which are reusable and can be sterilised, offer considerably more protection that existing options according to the Mullingar research centre.
+The masks, which are reusable and can be sterilised, offer considerably more protection than existing options according to the Mullingar research centre.

 Mr Manning has now established a company, Pmask, based at the Tyndall, with fellow businessman Joe Joyce, to sell the masks.